JulienLeBras13/nrf52840_remote_vr/readme.md

 TODO:

-    - add comments

-    - test the sensibility of the ISR/debounce
+    - test the sensibility of the ISR/debounce => partially done

-    - configure the C# client (Unity)
+    - configure the C# client (Unity) => in progress

-    - clean code
+    - clean code (LOG when no more usefull)

+author: Julien Le Bras

 version: 1.0

-author: Julien Le Bras